OpenVAA/voting-advice-application/docs/internationalization.md

 ### The `getRoute` helper

 To facilitate locale switching, a `getRoute` helper function is provided as a store in [`$lib/utils/navigation`](../utils/navigation.ts).
-It is passed a `Route` enum value, a possible `id` and optionally a `locale` from which it constructs the proper url to go to.
+It is passed a `ROUTE` const value, a possible `id` and optionally a `locale` from which it constructs the proper url to go to.
 It can also be used to just switch the locale of the current page, by calling `$getRoute({locale: 'foo'})`.
 Note that the function is contained in a store, because it depends on changes to the `page` store and needs thus to be reactively updated.

 When sharing links, it's best to use the route without the locale param, i.e. with `locale: 'none'`.